earth2observe/downscaling-tools/doc/manual.rst

     dpi=69;

-This document is merely a technical user manual.
-For background reading on the scientific concepts used we will in the text refer to the online documentation.
+This document is  a technical user manual.
+For background reading on the scientific concepts used we will  refer to the online documentation.

 Region specific user-defined settings